How much house can you afford?

 2. Put down at least 20% on a conventional loan.
 If you can buy the house cash, even better.
 There are many home loan programs that will allow less than 20% down.
 There is nothing wrong with these programs, they just may not be in your best long term financial interest.
 When you purchase a home with less than 20% down, you will likely be required to pay for PMI insurance.
 This insurance covers the lender's losses in the event that you default on the loan.
 Costs vary of course, but PMI for the $400k house above might run in the $250-$300/month range.
 That's a lot for insurance to cover someone else's risk.
 Under some loans, you will be able to stop PMI payments once the loan balance becomes less than 80% of the value of the home.
 Some loans require you to pay PMI for a number of years regardless of your balance.
 If you don't put down 20%, make sure you understand your PMI requirements.

-These guidelines mean that someone bringing home $6k/month would be better served looking for a home closer to $250k purchase price with a down payment of 20%.
-(Please note that taxes, insurance and interest rates vary greatly, so do your math or have your realtor walk you through it).
+These suggestions mean that someone bringing home $6k/month would be better served looking for a home closer to $250k purchase price with a down payment of 20%.
+(Please note: the math in this document was based on 3-4% interest rates.
+Taxes, insurance and interest rates vary greatly, so do your math or have your realtor walk you through it).

 Home ownership can be a great blessing.